rribeiro1/web-development-projects/Projects/TinDog Project/README.md

 # TinDog

-Project is part of the [Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/), it was built using HTML, CSS and bootstrap to build this website.
+Project is part of the [Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/), it was built using HTML, CSS and Bootstrap.

 <p align="center">
     <img src="images/tindog.png" width="700px" alt="tindog" />